Whether you are a credit by exam novice, or a seasoned testing veteran, you know it is never too early to prepare for a TECEP® exam.

 - Schedule Exam: To schedule a test time through ProctorU, specify the institution, term and credit type (TE), and then select the correct test title.
 The Classic test option is free.
 There is a fee if you schedule a test date less than 72 hours ahead or choose the Take it Now option.

 One Week Before Exam Day

 - Check Technical Requirements: You will need a webcam and microphone so your proctor can watch and hear you during your exam.
-Check ProctorU’s technical requirements page to make sure your operating system, computer and equipment meet the requirements.
+Check ProctorU’s technical requirements to make sure your operating system, computer and equipment meet the requirements.
 If you need help, a ProctorU help desk technician can fully test your system for free.

 - Take the Sample Exam: Click on the link under the “Examinations” tab in your MoodleRooms course space.

 - Conduct a Short Review: No cramming here.
 Review the material as closely to exam day as possible.
 Any material you have not read recently may be difficult to recall.
 Go over any areas that you do not remember.

 - Test Equipment: Make sure your webcam, speakers and microphone is working correctly.

 - Find a Quiet Room at Home for Exam Day: You will need a private room in your home that is quiet and distraction-free.
 Also, your proctor must be able to see you clearly.

 - Log Into ProctorU Before Scheduled Start Time: Log in to your testing session a few minutes early so your proctor can begin the identity verification process.
 The timer for your exam does not start until you or your proctor opens the exam.

 - Have Photo ID: Your proctor must be able to verify that you are the person taking the test.
 A driver’s license or passport is acceptable.